joycechungyt/joycechungyt/README.md

 - 💞️ I’m looking to collaborate on ...any problems relating to predictive learning (machine learning)
 - 📫 How to reach me ...contact me on Linkedin or send me an email : joycechungyt@gmail.com.
 - 😄 Pronouns: ...She / Her
-- ⚡ Fun fact: ...I am a big fan of sparkling water ✨
+- ⚡ Fun fact: ...I enjoy travelling and have a scuba diving license!

 <!---
 joycechungyt/joycechungyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.